evgeniums/cpp-validator/docs/index.md

 [//]: # (TOC End)

 ----

 # Introduction

-`cpp-validator` is a modern **C++** header-only library for validation of variables, objects and containers.
+`cpp-validator` is a modern C++ header-only library for validation of variables, objects and containers.

 `cpp-validator` can be used to validate:
 - plain variables;
 - properties of objects, where a property can be accessed either as object's variable or object's method;
 - contents and properties of containers;
-- nested containers and objects.
+- nested containers and objects;
+- heterogeneous containers such as pairs and tuples;
+- trees;
+- results of some evaluations or transformations performed on object or object's parts.

 Basic usage of the library includes a few steps: